Economic Experts Working Group

 Between 2016 and 2018, Gemma was economics correspondent at the Financial Times, reporting on and analysing economic developments in the UK and globally.
 Prior to that, Gemma spent 11 years at the Institute for Fiscal Studies, leading the organisation's work on public finances and pensions.
 Read Gemma's full bio.

 Past ONS fellows

-Mary O'Mahony was an ONS Fellow for the 2016 to 2017 programme and is currently a Professor of Applied Economics at King's College, London.
+Was an ONS Fellow for the 2016 to 2017 programme and is currently a Professor of Applied Economics at King's College, London.
 She joined King's in May 2013 and was previously Professor at Birmingham Business School, University of Birmingham.
 She is currently a visiting fellow at the National Institute of Economic and Social Research, London.

 Emeritus Professor at the London School of Economics (LSE).
 He is Director of Labour Market Enforcement, a Director of the Starting Price Regulatory Commission and a former member of the Senior Salaries Review Body.
 Read David's full bio.

 Former vice-president of the Royal Statistical Society.
 She has previously worked for, among others, the World Gold Council, the Economist Intelligence Unit and the OECD, as well as the Government Statistical Service.
 She is also a Fellow of the Society of Business Economists and a member of the Advisory Panel on Consumer Prices.